 In 1982, former President Jimmy Carter established The Carter Center at Emory University.
 A critic of Israel as president and an even more virulent detractor after leaving office, Carter's Center has attracted millions of dollars in Arab money.
 Saudi King Fahd donated \$7.6 million to the Center and his nephew, Prince Alwaleed Bin Talal, at least \$5 million.
 The Abu Dhabi-based Zayed Center, whose gift to Harvard was returned because of its anti-Semitic history, awarded Carter the \$500,000 Zayed International Prize for the Environment in 2001.
-Prize for the Environment in 2001.
-Prize for the Sultanate of Oman, the OPEC Fund for International Development, the Government of the UAE, the Kuwait Fund for Arab Economic Development, the Kingdom of Saudi Arabia, and the Qatar Fund for Development.
+Among its current list of donors are the Alwaleed Philanthropies, Arab Fund for Economic and Social Development, the Sultanate of Oman, the OPEC Fund for International Development, the Government of the UAE, the Kuwait Fund for Arab Economic Development, the Kingdom of Saudi Arabia, and the Qatar Fund for Development.
 According to the Center's website, "Many of the Center's experts have taught at Emory, and both faculty and students regularly participate in the Center's work."

 One example of how the Arab lobby strategy was applied at the university level involved a relatively obscure southern governor, who asked Saudi Arabia to support his state university.
-They said no. When that governor, Bill Clinton, became a nominee for president, the Saudis made their first donation to the University of Arkansas - a \$3.5 million gift in 1992.
+They said no. When that governor, Bill Clinton, became a nominee for president, the Saudis made their first donation to the University of Arkansas -a \$3.5 million gift in 1992.
 One week after he was elected President, Clinton discussed the donation with King Fahd.
 The university received another \$20 million a few weeks after President Clinton's inauguration to establish the King Fahd Middle East Studies Center.
 Neither contribution was reported then.
 "I don't believe that, technically, we have to report it," said Fred Harrison, general counsel for the university system, but he said it would soon do so.
 The only gifts reported from the king, however, were for \$18 million and \$312,524 in 1995.